Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-component-details.md

         - <bundleid>/static/js/main.js # The resources necessary for the custom element to
                                        # render the configUi, i.e., the code

-**Note**: To configure micro frontends to access static assets, Entando provides a path with the following snippet:
+**Note**: To configure micro frontends to access static assets, Villanova provides a path with the following snippet:
 ``` js
 window.entando?.widgets['simple-mfe']?.basePath;
 ```
 [See the instructions for setting the path in a React MFE](../../tutorials/create/mfe/react.md#configure-the-custom-element).

-For information on widgets that Entando provides out of the box, see [Default Widgets](../compose/preinstalled-widgets.md).
+For information on widgets that Villanova provides out of the box, see [Default Widgets](../compose/preinstalled-widgets.md).